AndrewJRob/ELK-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because:
-- Ease of use with minimal learning curve
+- Ease of use with minimal learning curve.
-- Allows for Playbooks to configure multiple machines through a single command
+- Allows for Playbooks to configure multiple machines through a single command.

 The playbook implements the following tasks:
 - Create a new VM and keep note of the Private and Public IP.
   - The Private IP will be used for SSHing into the box and the Public IP will used to monitor metrics via Kibana Portal
-- Download and configure the "elk-docker" container
+- Download and configure the 'elk-docker' container.
-  - Update the hosts.conf to add your new VM server and Private IP
+  - Update the hosts.conf to add your new VM server and Private IP.
-  - Then create a new Playbook to download, install, configure your new server, and start the container (Reference: [ELK Install File](ELK/YAMLFiles/install-elk.yml))
+  - Then create a new Playbook to download, install, configure your new server with ports 5601,9200, and 5044 (Reference: [ELK Install File](ELK/YAMLFiles/install-elk.yml)).
-- ...
+- Launch and attach the container.
+- SSH into the 'elk-docker' container via your Jumpbox and run the command 'sudo docker ps'
+- Configure your Inbound security rules to allow ports: 5601 and 9200
+- You should now be able to access [Kibana Portal](ELK/Ansible/KibanaWORKS.PNG) via the 'Public IP:5601'

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.